Characterization of the Polarization Beam Response of SPT-3G Using Point Sources: Results

 \subsection{B-spline Beam Profiles}

-To assess the goodness of fit of the $\betapol$ model to the polarized beam measurements, we fit the highly parametric regularized B-spline model defined in Section~\ref{sec:bspline} and examine the resulting radial beam profiles.
+To assess the qualitative consistency of the $\betapol$ model with the polarized beam measurements, we fit the highly parametric regularized B-spline model defined in Section~\ref{sec:bspline} and examine the resulting radial beam profiles.
+The B-spline model provides a useful cross-check because, unlike the $\betapol$ parameterization, it imposes no fixed relationship between the temperature and polarization beam shapes beyond the central $0.25'$.

-Figure~\ref{fig:bspline_beams} displays these profiles.
-Unlike the $\betapol$ parameterization, the B-spline model imposes no constraints on the relationship between the temperature and polarization beam shapes beyond the central $0.25'$.
-The temperature beams (top panels) are characterized with high precision across the full radial range.
-The polarization beams (bottom panels) exhibit fractional uncertainties approximately 50~times larger, a direct consequence of the low intrinsic polarization fractions ($\sim 2\%$) of the extragalactic source population.
+Figure~\ref{fig:bspline_beams} displays the reconstructed real-space profiles.
+The temperature beams are characterized with high precision across the full radial range.
+The polarization beams exhibit fractional uncertainties approximately 50~times larger, a direct consequence of the low intrinsic polarization fractions ($\sim 2\%$) of the extragalactic source population.
+Despite these larger uncertainties, the reconstructed polarization profiles are broadly consistent with the $\betapol = 1$ case within their uncertainties at all three frequencies.

-Despite these larger uncertainties, the reconstructed polarization profiles track the temperature profiles at all three frequencies, remaining consistent with the $\betapol \approx 1$ case (dotted lines).
-While the B-spline model possesses the freedom to fit complex radial features, no unexpected structure is observed.
-We conclude that the polarization beam measurements are consistent with the temperature beam.
+The flexible B-spline profiles become noisy at larger radii, especially at 220~GHz where the constraining power is weakest.
+While the B-spline basis has sufficient freedom to fit complex radial structure, the reconstruction does not reveal statistically significant deviations from the $\betapol = 1$ interpretation.
+Individual fluctuations in the best-fit profile should therefore not be overinterpreted as physical beam features.
+Likewise, the small negative undershoot visible near the transition from the main lobe to the first sidelobe, most prominently at 220~GHz, reflects the residual rigidity of the B-spline basis in this region of rapid variation (Section~\ref{sec:bspline}) rather than genuine beam structure; it is confined to this visualization and cross-check and does not enter the $\betapol$-based primary results.
+We conclude that the polarization beam measurements are consistent with the temperature beam within the statistical precision of the point-source data.

+Figure~\ref{fig:bspline_beams_harmonic} presents the same reconstruction in the harmonic domain.
+The residual panels are plotted as $\ell$ times the difference between the reconstructed polarization beam and the $\betapol=0$ prediction.
+As detailed in the curvature analysis of Section~\ref{sec:precision_source}, modes with $\ell < 3000$ provide a substantial, but not dominant, fraction of the total constraining power: approximately 45\%, 30\%, and 45\% of the total precision at 95, 150, and 220~GHz, respectively.
+The remaining, comparable or larger, fraction of the information comes from $3000 \lesssim \ell \lesssim 10{,}000$, where the point-source data provide tighter constraints on the shape of $B(\ell)$.
+This distinction is important for interpreting the comparison to C26, which determined $\betapol$ using CMB power spectra over the lower multipole range $400 < \ell < 4000$.